 Thus, the socially liberal but fiscally conservative President Trump (R-New York) is the perfect candidate for such people.

-For instance, Trump signs tax increases and slashes regulations but never discusses sex or morality.
+For instance, Trump signs tax cuts and slashes regulations but never discusses sex or morality.
 Moreover, the thrice-married Republican ex-casino owner Trump lives the social liberals’ values.

 Silver believes fiscally conservative social liberals make up just 15% of the population.
 However, that is enough to swing an election in today’s electoral landscape.
 In fact, just 107,000 votes in three states decided the 2016 presidential election, The Washington Post calculates.